brycie-boy/The_Cosmos/The New Inquisition.md

 ## The New Inquisition  #

-The New inqiusition is a term coined by [[Robert Anton Wilson]] which refers certain habits of repression and intimidation that are becoming increasingly commonplace in the scientific community as well as other intitutional structures in modern times.
+The New inqiusition is a term coined by [[Robert Anton Wilson]] which refers certain habits of repression and intimidation that are becoming increasingly commonplace in the scientific community and other institutional structures in modern times.

 ___